The WNY Rural AHEC Scholars Program is a unique opportunity for students in healthcare professions studies!

-This program is part of the NYS AHEC Scholars Program, whose overarching goal is for students to gain a valuable understanding about the numerous social and cultural factors that influence an individual’s overall health and their ability to access quality care.
-By exposing students to social, financial, and cultural issues of care, the program aims to support the development of future healthcare professionals who are able to provide high-quality, patient-centric care to all members of their community.
+Note: This program is part of the NYS AHEC Scholars Program, whose overarching goal is for students to gain a valuable understanding about social and cultural factors that influence an individual’s overall health and their ability to access quality care.
+By exposing students to social, financial, and cultural issues of care, the program supports the development of future professionals who are able to provide high-quality care to all members of their community.

 Summer 2021 dates: July 12 – July 30; Summer 2022 dates: July 11 – 29

 - Rare opportunity to gain practical, culturally relevant learning experiences